 Since then, I grow Matt’s Wild tomatoes every year and they never disappoint!

 Matt’s Wild tomatoes are easy to grow, produce a ton of marble-size tomatoes, and explode in your mouth with their rich, sweet, tomato taste.
-They are a fun, healthy snack for the whole family, great to serve as a side to a sandwich, and a great addition to any summer salad!
+They are a fun, healthy snack for the whole family, great to serve as a side to a sandwich, and a great addition to any summer salad (and now I also can them)!

 Table of Content: